 In accordance with p.5 Article 121 of the Law of Ukraine "On Accounting and Reporting in Ukraine", all mandatory IFRS reporters should prepare and submit their financial statements based on the taxonomy of financial statements under IFRS in a single electronic format (referred to as "iXBRL").
-As of the date of issuing these consolidated financial statements, the 2021 UA XBRL IFRS taxonomy has not been published yet and the process for submitting 2021 financial statements in the single electronic format has not been initiated yet by the National Securities and Stock Market Commission.
-Management of the Group is planning to prepare the iXBRL report and submit it during 2022.
+As of the date of issuing these consolidated financial statements, the 2022 UA XBRL IFRS taxonomy has not been published yet and the process for submitting 2022 financial statements in a single electronic format has not been initiated yet by the National Securities and Stock Market Commission.
+Management of the Group is planning to prepare the iXBRL report and submit it when it will be possible.